Crono1124/BattleTactics/README.md

 ### Installation Notes:

  Currently the mod uses MODTEK to install and is functional with Battletech version 1.9.1 .
-I'm hoping to have a good baseline version available by Sunday.
 All creative inputs welcome!

  **The Mod folder needs to be called, "BattleTactics" when placed in your ModTeK Mod Folder.**